-Keeping close eye on your construction jobsite can help you cut costs.
+Keeping close eye on your construction jobsite can help you increase productivity and efficiency while simultaneously cutting costs.
 That’s something that just about any construction manager wants to hear.

-There are a number of ways that remotely monitoring your site can help your budget: preventing theft, increasing project efficiency, identifying bottlenecks, quickly addressing costly maintenance needs, and increasing jobsite safety are just a few ways.
+There are a number of reasons remotely monitoring your jobsite is beneficial: cost cutting, theft prevention, project efficiency increase, bottleneck identification, collaboration, quickly addressing costly maintenance needs, and increasing jobsite safety... to name a few.

 What is remote monitoring?